 Is the program open to non-Northwestern students?
 Is the program open to international students?
 Yes.

 What are you looking for in prospective interns?
 How competitive is the selection process?
-The only specific qualification is to have completed at least your sophomore year in college.
 We are looking for students who have an interest in clinical research and/or pediatric medicine.
 Students will exhibit strong analytical, problem-solving, and oral and written communication skills.
-We want students who are able to work well in teams, effectively manage multiple projects, and present ideas clearly and concisely.
+We want students who are able to work well in teams, effectively manage multiple projects and present ideas clearly and concisely.
 Many of our interns have worked in a professor’s lab or conducted independent study research projects before this program; however, this is not required.

 What are the projects on which students will be working?
 What types of tasks will interns have?
 Interns will work on a specific project under the supervision of a member of the research staff, meeting regularly with the principal investigator (PI) and/or research project manager.